openmultiplayer/web/frontend/docs/scripting/functions/NPC_GetSurfingObject.md

 ## Notes

-- Returns `0` if the NPC is not surfing on any object
+- Returns INVALID_OBJECT_ID if the NPC is not surfing on any object
 - This function only checks for global objects, not player objects

 ## Related Functions